Rochdale Safer Communities

 The service consists of 10 self-contained fully furnished dispersed properties within the Rochdale community.

-Our dedicated team work with clients on a one-to-one basis to deliver a package of support that is specific to individual needs.
-Staff specialise in delivering housing-related support but will work with a variety of specialist service providers in order to deliver a coordinated approach for people who have additional support needs.
+Our dedicated team work with customers on a one-to-one basis to deliver a package of support that is specific to individual needs.
+Colleagues specialise in delivering housing-related support but will work with a variety of specialist service providers in order to deliver a coordinated approach for customers who have additional support needs.

 Who is eligible for the service?

-At the move-in stage, the allocated Resettlement Worker will complete an induction programme with each new client.
-Following this, they will arrange an appointment with the client to agree upon a support plan, which is devised and agreed with the client, resettlement worker and any other agencies that the client would like to be involved.
+At the move-in stage, the allocated Resettlement Worker will complete an induction programme with each new customer.
+Following this, they will arrange an appointment with the customer to agree upon a support plan, which is devised and agreed with the customer, resettlement worker and any other agencies that the customer would like to be involved.

 Support that can be offered, includes: